 Honest Burger in Reading is my go-to veggie burger spot and I’ve eaten their vegan plant-burger so many times now.
-It’s 100% vegan but because I’m a bit of a cheese obsessive I’ve added cheddar, extra cheddar…and when I went to their media night a couple of weeks ago I added in the deep-fried Camembert patty too.
+It’s 100% vegan but because I’m a bit of a cheese obsessive I’ve added cheddar, extra cheddar…and when I went to their media night at the beginning of 2019 I added in the deep-fried Camembert patty too.
 Heaven.

 I was genuinely surprised how much I liked this burger the first time I ate it as I’m not usually a fan of weird meat-that’s-not-meat type concoctions, but this is just something else.